programarivm/babylon/docs/adding-languages.md

 ### One-to-One

-The following explanation is valid for alphabets such as Telugu or Hangul (Korean alphabet), where there is a one-to-one correspondence between the alphabet and the language.
+In alphabets such as Telugu or Hangul (Korean alphabet) there is a one-to-one correspondence between the alphabet and the language.

 | Alphabet        | ISO 639-3       |
 |-----------------|-----------------|
 | Telugu          | `tel`           |

-This scenario is easier than the previous one since there isn't any data preparation involved, no machine learning stuff.

-Just tweak the `src/Detector/LanguageDetector.php` file as it is shown in [Babylon is taught the Telugu language](https://github.com/programarivm/babylon/pull/19/files).
+This scenario is easier than the previous one since there isn't any data preparation involved.
+No machine learning stuff, just tweak the `src/Detector/LanguageDetector.php` file as it is shown in [Babylon is taught the Telugu language](https://github.com/programarivm/babylon/pull/19/files).

 This is a two-step process: